Mötley Crüe (album): Legacy

 In July 2014, Guitar World ranked Mötley Crüe at number 25 in their "Superunknown: 50 Iconic Albums That Defined 1994" list.
 In November 2022, Rolling Stone marked the firing of Neil and making of the album as the 22nd worst decision in music history, stating "by the time they reemerged with a self-titled LP in 1994, grunge was already on its way out.
 They seemed like visitors from another eon, and their tour to support the album played to oceans of empty seats".
+However, in recent years the album has gained somewhat of a cult following and is now critically acclaimed, with fans and even Tommy Lee and Mick Mars calling it some of the band's best work.